-Establishing Fault for a Drug-Impaired Crash
+Establishing Fault for Drug-Impaired Accidents

 Showing negligence is an essential step for filing a claim against an at-fault motorist.
 Essentially, there are four elements that must be established in order to successfully pursue compensation.